armadaproject/armada/docs/developer/armada-api.md

 Armada exposes an API via [Google Remote Procedure Call(gRPC)](https://en.wikipedia.org/wiki/GRPC) or REST.

+The Armada API enables remote clients (any system that has network connectivity to the Armada cluster) to run the usual Armada workflows.
+For example, creating or querying queues, submitting new Armada jobs, querying job status and cancelling jobs.

+The two most used clients are:

+* the Lookout web UI for Armada (for monitoring job progress and results)
+* the armadactl ("armada control") command-line tool for creating queues, job submission, prioritisation, watching, cancellation and so on

 ## gRPC methods

 The Armada API is defined in the `/pkg/api` folder, with `*.proto` files as the source for all generated code.